Rissi Palmer: Color Me Country Radio with Rissi Palmer

 On August 30, 2020, Color Me Country Radio with Rissi Palmer debuted on Apple Music Country.
 The show "brings to the forefront the Black, Indigenous, and Latinx histories of country music that for too long have lived outside the spotlight and off mainstream airwaves."
 The bi-weekly show has featured interviews with artists such as Darius Rucker, Mickey Guyton, The War and Treaty, and Crystal Shawanda.
 The title of the show comes from the name of the debut album of country artist Linda Martell, the highest charting solo black woman on the Billboard Country Chart, and the first to appear on the Grand Ole Opry in 1969.

 As an offshoot of the show, Rissi established the Color Me Country Artist Grant Fund as a partnership with Apple Music Country Host Kelly McCartney's Rainey Day Fund "to support the underrepresented voices of BIPOC artists in country music".
 The grant will provide a micro-grant fund with cash gifts of up to $1,000.
-The fund was established on December 18, 2020 and One-hundred percent of the fund goes to artist grants.
+The fund was established on December 18, 2020, and One-hundred percent of the fund goes to artist grants.

 In 2023, she was profiled in an episode of the PBS series American Masters entitled "In the Making".
 Her leadership of a Color Me Country day at a music festival in England was highlighted.

 In 2024, Palmer's self-titled debut album was remastered and rereleased on streaming platforms, including three bonus tracks that were not originally included on the record.
+Her fourth extended play, Perspectives, was released on February 6, 2026, and saw Palmer incorporate more of a bluegrass sound.